 The dermatology team takes the size, thickness, and the number of actinic keratoses you have into consideration when determining the best treatment for you.
 The goal of treatment is to remove all the damaged cells so that cancer doesn’t develop.

-Treating actinic keratoses by removing them helps prevent the development of skin cancer later on.
-Trust the team at Elite Dermatology for the best in diagnosis and treatment.
+Treating actinic keratoses by removing them helps prevent the development of skin cancer later.
+Trust the team at Elite Dermatology and Plastic Surgery for the best in diagnosis and treatment.
 Call the office nearest you or book online for your first appointment.